getCUJO/QoOID/draft-ietf-ippm-qoo.md

-Quality Attenuation relates to user-observable outcomes in the sense that user-observable outcomes can be measured using the Quality Attenuation metric directly, or the quality attenuation value describing the time-to-completion of a user-observable outcome can be computed if we know the quality attenuation of each sub-goal required to reach the desired outcome {{Haeri22}}.
+Quality Attenuation relates to user-observable outcomes in the sense that user-observable outcomes can be measured using the Quality Attenuation metric directly, or the quality attenuation value describing the time-to-completion of a user-observable outcome can be computed if the quality attenuation of each sub-goal required to reach the desired outcome are known {{Haeri22}}.

-Quality Attenuation is composable because the convolution of quality attenuation values allows us to compute the time it takes to reach specific outcomes given the quality attenuation of each sub-goal {{Haeri22}}.
+Quality Attenuation is composable because the convolution of quality attenuation values allows us to compute the time it takes to reach specific outcomes given the quality attenuation of each sub-goal and the causal dependency conditions between them {{Haeri22}}.

 ### Summary of performance metrics

-This table summarizes the properties of each of the metrics we have surveyed.
+This table summarizes the properties of each of the metrics surveyed.

-The column "Capture probability of general applications working well" records whether each metric can, in principle, capture the information necessary to compute the probability that a general application will work well.
-We assume measurements capture the properties of the end-to-end network path that the application is using.
+The column "Capture probability of general applications working well" records whether each metric can, in principle, capture the information necessary to compute the probability that a general application will work well, assuming measurements capture the properties of the end-to-end network path that the application is using.